Skip Ribbon Commands

 How do I know if my baby has sickle cell trait or disease?

-A carrier of a single hemoglobin S gene is said to have sickle cell trait or hemoglobin S trait.
-About 1 in 12 people of African ancestry carry S trait.
-Sickle cell trait is also common in people with ancestors from the Caribbean, Middle East, India, South America, Central America and Mediterranean countries such as Turkey, Greece and Italy.
-Sickle cell trait is found today in descendants of these populations no matter where they live.
+However, sickle cell trait is also common in people with ancestors from the Caribbean, Middle East, India, South America, Central America and Mediterranean countries such as Turkey, Greece and Italy.
+Sickle cell trait is found today in descendants of the populations no matter where they live and disease occurs.

 Why is sickle cell disease sometimes called sickle cell anemia?